EldridgeMisnomer/NGen/README.md

 The way that words are picked from lists can be set for all lists in a generator (see [Pick Types](#pick-types) for more information on how words are picked from lists).

 There are three Pick Types: `random`, `shuffle`, and `cycle`.
-By writing the Pick Type symbol (`%`) followed by the first letter of the Type you want after the generator name (so `%r`, `%s`, or `%c`), you set the Pick Type for all Lists in that Generator. eg:
+By writing the Pick Type symbol (`?`) followed by the first letter of the Type you want after the generator name (so `?r`, `?s`, or `?c`), you set the Pick Type for all Lists in that Generator. eg:

 ```
 #this generator will shuffle all its Lists
-generator %s = [[Banquo, Rosaline , Bardolph], [Polonius, Oberon, Benvolio], [Demetrius, Fortinbras, Stephano]]
+generator ?s = [[Banquo, Rosaline , Bardolph], [Polonius, Oberon, Benvolio], [Demetrius, Fortinbras, Stephano]]
 ```
 The above generator contains multiple, nested lists, all of which will have the shuffle Pick Type, rather than the default Pick Type of random.

-__Note:__ The space between the generator name and the Pick Type is one of the few times where whitespace is important in NGen; without the space, the `%s` will be included in the generator name.
+__Note:__ The space between the generator name and the Pick Type is one of the few times where whitespace is important in NGen; without the space, the `?s` will be included in the generator name.

 Pick Types can also be [set in the header](#setting-pick-type-in-the-header), but setting the pick type at the generator level will override the header's Pick Type.